-- Applying behavioral science: Studies suggest small and low-tech adjustments based on behavioral science insights can reap great rewards.
+- Applying behavioural science: Studies suggest small and low-tech adjustments based on behavioural science insights can reap great rewards.
 The phrasing and ordering of questions on application forms can significantly improve the information insurers receive.
 For example, RGA tested re-wording a smoking declaration requiring a simple “yes-no” response to a question with a range of options.
 In this experiment, smoking disclosure rates increased from 35% to 52%.

 By moving away from the notion that people are rational, life insurers may make greater inroads into an ongoing challenge: offering a great product that people need, but don’t buy.

 - Enhancing the customer experience: Although many insurers are making great strides in accelerating and simplifying underwriting, other process enhancements may also be worth consideration.
 For example, insurers can:

 - Use data (e.g. to pre-populate forms) and make other application design enhancements to make the process as efficient as possible,

 - Help people complete medical forms through tele-underwriting and more intuitive design,

 - Automatically set up and manage appointments at the nearest testing facility on behalf of the applicant through calendar apps and bots,